Daremonic/payswitch-docs/features/payment-flows-and-management/payouts/payout-link.md

 * Online gaming - Distribute prize money to players.
 * NGOs & Political Organisations - Reimburse field agents and volunteers.

-### How to configure Payout links through Hyperswitch API?
+### How to configure Payout links through PaySwitcher API?

 #### Prerequisites

-* Create a Hyperswitch account via the [dashboard](https://app.payswitcher.com/register) and create a profile
+* Create a PaySwitcher account via the [dashboard](https://app.payswitcher.com/register) and create a profile
 * Add a payout processor to your account

 #### Using Payout links